Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Rince and repeat with all characters.
 - Make a final IPS script.

 I want to maximize the scripting in order to be able to easily come back on errors / bad design later.
 Some codes or parts of codes were made with A.I. to speed up the process.
+Basically there is no rocket science here but I must admit that A.I. was precious to circumvent the scarcity of Neo Geo dedicated editing tool.
+We are clearly addressing a niche market here

+The Neo Geo CD hack was made in parallel to the MVS version as it is not more difficult to do on any of the systems.

 ## Identified flaws due to the 15 colors per tile limitation